SCHEDULE A CALL

 LET'S TALK

-White Supremacy is a social conditioning we all breathe in.
-Aren't you exhausted with pretending it isn’t?
+White Supremacy culture is a social conditioning we all breathe in and take it with us wherever we go; including workspaces.

 LET'S TALK

-White Supremacy is a social conditioning we all breathe in.
-Aren't you exhausted with pretending it isn’t?
+White Supremacy is a social conditioning we all breathe in and take with us wherever we go; including workspaces.

-It's time for some real talk about what unraveling anti-Blackness requires of you.
+It's time for some real talk about what shifting your workplace culture requires of you.

 LEARN MORE